What is force fetch training for a dog

 Once your furry friend is familiar with the object, it’s time to encourage them to pick it up.
 Hold the item in front of them and gently encourage them to take it with their mouth.
 Use a command like “get it” while guiding them to the object.
 Reward immediately upon success with treats or enthusiastic praise.

-See also How to train a dog not to attack rabbits
+See also How to potty train a young dog

 Step 3: Teaching Hold Command